stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * Package structure

-Note that the presented code represents the state of the JOVE library at that stage of development, even if that code is eventually refactored, replaced, classes renamed, etc.  i.e. we have not refactored the blog.
+Note that the presented code represents the state of the JOVE library at that stage of development, even if that code is eventually refactored, replaced, removed, etc.  i.e. the blog is not refactored.

 ---